 HOS247 ELD Logbook to Rely On

-HOS247 is the leading Elogs vendor providing both Transport Canada and FMCSA compliant ELD devices.
-Dedicated account managers are assigned to every account to assist in managing electronic logs.
-The solution offers superior safety and productivity for any fleet, whether small or large.
+HOS247 is a leading elog vendor providing electronic logbooks in the US and Canada.
+The solution offers superior safety and productivity for any fleet, whether small or large, and owner-operators.

 The logging devices are straightforward to install and compatible with Android and iOS smartphones and tablets.
-All you need to do is plug the ELD into your vehicle, and it will start to record hours and miles automatically during driving.
-The app connects to ELDs via Bluetooth, displaying the driving time that drivers record.
-It is compatible with Android and iOS devices.
+All you need to do is plug the ELD into your vehicle, download the app, and it will start to record hours and miles automatically during driving.
+The app connects to device via Bluetooth to keep RODS.

-There are multiple benefits to choosing HOS247 as your Elogs provider.
-In addition to electronic logbooks, HOS247 offers features that are beneficial for successful trucking operations like GPS tracking and IFTA mileage reports calculations and fault code detection.
+There are multiple benefits to choosing HOS247 as your elog provider.
+In addition to electronic logbooks, HOS247 offers features that are beneficial for successful trucking operations like GPS tracking, IFTA mileage reports calculations and fault code detection.

 The main features of the HOS247 ELD include:

+- Compliance monitoring.
 Fleet managers can monitor the service logs of drivers and receive alerts to prevent violations.
-Views of past logs are available with the ability to filter by date or driver.
+Views of past logs are available on the portal and can be filtered by date or driver.

-Vehicle tracking is in real-time with full location history.
-Includes breadcrumb trails, route points, and street views for complete monitoring.
+- Tracking your fleet.
+Real-time vehicle tracking shows you the full location history, breadcrumb trails, route points, and street views for complete monitoring.
 You can instantly know who is behind the wheel and monitor their status.

-IFTA state mileage reporting is automated to save time and money for carriers.
-Vehicle and total state miles are calculated automatically, and fleet owners can run reports for specific timeframes through the dashboard.
+- IFTA mileage calculations.
+IFTA state mileage calculated automatically to save time and money for carriers.
+Fleet owners can run reports for specific timeframes through the dashboard.

+- Ease of use.
 HOS247 offers a driver-friendly ELD interface with easy-to-navigate menus, one-click roadside inspection mode, and clear HOS rules and exceptions.
 Paper-free DVIRs save time for drivers with history available to prevent any compliance errors.
-Mechanics can be notified when defects need to be corrected.
+Vehicle diagnostics help stay on top of maintenance.
 HOS247 lets drivers set duty status with just two clicks and updates the status automatically when driving starts and stops.

-Our team or dedicated account managers will ensure you have the right functionality to optimize operations’ efficiency.
-The top-rated support team is here 7 days a week to help carriers fully understand the requirements and become compliant with the electronic driver logs mandate.
+- Top-rated technical support.
+Our team of specialists will ensure you have the right functionality to optimize operations’ efficiency.
+The top-rated support team is here 7 days a week to help carriers and drivers stay compliant with the electronic driver logs mandate.

 - It’s more than elog compliance.
-In addition to hours of service compliance, features like IFTA mileage reporting, real-time tracking, violation alerts, and inspection mode will help you get a better ROI from the solution.
+In addition to hours of service compliance, features like IFTA mileage, real-time tracking, violation alerts, and inspection mode, the logbook will help you increase profitability.